-- College-level course work from regionally accredited colleges or universities will be accepted for transfer.
-Courses accepted in transfer will not replace any grades or credits earned or repeated at NDSU.
+- 1. College-level course work from regionally accredited colleges or universities is eligible for acceptance in transfer. - Courses accepted in transfer will not replace any grades or credits earned or repeated at NDSU.
+If a course is completed at NDSU and an attempt is made to repeat that course elsewhere, the credit is considered duplication and is not eligible for transfer. - 3.
 Credit for a remedial course is not accepted for transfer if the course is remedial by definition of the transferring institution or if it is equivalent to a remedial course at NDSU.
-Technical or vocational course work from regionally accredited institutions may be accepted as free elective credit only. - Credit will be evaluated not only as it appears on the transcript, but also on the basis by which the credit was initially awarded by the sending institution; for example, credit by examination or life experience is not accepted for transfer. - 3.
-The Office of Registration and Records determines the applicability of transfer credit toward NDSU general education requirements according to North Dakota University System guidelines, where applicable. - 4.
+Technical or vocational course work from regionally accredited institutions may be accepted as free elective credit only. - 4.
+Credit will be evaluated not only as it appears on the transcript, but also on the basis by which the credit was initially awarded by the sending institution.
+For example, credit by examination or life experience is not accepted for transfer. - 5.
+The Office of Registration and Records determines the applicability of transfer credit toward NDSU general education requirements according to institutional and North Dakota University System guidelines, where applicable. - 6.
 College-level credits that do not have a course equivalent at NDSU will be accepted, but may count only toward total credits.
-The academic department will determine whether these transfer electives may satisfy specific curricular requirements.
-(See also General Education Administrative Policies.) - 5.
-NDSU requires that a minimum of 37 credits toward a baccalaureate degree be earned at the junior or senior level.
-Therefore, while a freshman- or sophomore-level course transferred from an outside institution may satisfy a specific program requirement at NDSU, that course will not be counted toward the 37- credit upper-division degree requirement. - 6.
-Transferable courses with D grades will be accepted by the university; however, colleges and departments determine whether or not these courses apply toward their respective majors and programs.
-The name of transfer institutions and total credits accepted by NDSU will be indicated on the NDSU transcript. - 7.
-Total transfer credits are converted to semester credits.
-Beginning in fall 2004, course work transferred to NDSU from other institutions will be computed in a cumulative GPA.
-However, it will be used only for purposes of admission to the university and to certain programs, as well as for determining eligibility to graduate with honor.
+The academic department may determine whether these transfer electives may satisfy specific curricular requirements through a course substitution process.
+(See also General Education Administrative Policies.) - 7.
+NDSU requires that a minimum of 37 credits toward a baccalaureate degree be earned at the junior or senior (300- and 400-level) level.
+Therefore, while a freshman- or sophomore-level (100- or 200-level)course transferred from an outside institution may satisfy a specific upper-level program requirement at NDSU, that course will not be counted toward the 37- credit upper-division degree requirement.

+- Transferable courses with D grades or above will be accepted by the university; however, colleges and departments determine how courses apply toward their respective majors and programs. - 9.
+The name of transfer institutions and total credits accepted by NDSU will be indicated on the official NDSU transcript.
+Individual transfer courses are not detailed on the academic record, but will be provided in a Transfer Equivalency Worksheet after admission to the university. - 10.
+Total transfer credits are converted to semester credits. - 11.
+Transfer grades are not recorded nor computed in the institutional cumulative GPA.
+They are used only for purposes of admission to the University and certain programs, as well as for determining eligibility to graduate with honor.